Merritt Parkway: Exit list

-Prior to 2025, exit numbers on the Merritt Parkway continued from the original sequential exits of the Hutchinson River Parkway, which ended at 27.
+Exit numbers on the Merritt Parkway originally continued from the original sequential exits of the Hutchinson River Parkway, which ended at 27.

 The Hutchinson River Parkway switched to a mileage-based system in 2021, with New York State's exit numbers ending at 19A.
 King Street (NY 120A), which travels along the state border, is served by exit 19B (formerly exit 27) on the Merritt Parkway and exit 19A on the Hutchinson River Parkway.
 Because additional interchanges had been added on the New York side, exit 19A on the Hutchinson River Parkway was numbered as exit 30.

-The Connecticut Department of Transportation began transitioning from sequential exit numbers to mileage-based exit numbers on the Merritt Parkway on July 28, 2025.
+The Connecticut Department of Transportation completed the transition from sequential exit numbers to mileage-based exit numbers on the Merritt Parkway in 2025.